 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 A LICA combined degree gives graduates the confidence and capability to produce work for themselves.
 Our graduates have become professional artists, designers and theatre practitioners including performers, directors, writers, dramaturgs, producers and technicians, while others have chosen to work in community arts practice or as administrators and managers.
 The transferable skills gained through studying a LICA combined degree at Lancaster make our graduates extremely attractive to a wide range of employers within different creative industries, including journalism, the media, publishing, public relations, personnel and the Civil Service.
 Many of our graduates also go on to further study often becoming academics, lecturers and teachers, or undertake further vocational training in Theatre.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

-We set our fees on an annual basis and the 2017-18 entry fees have not yet been set.
+We set our fees on an annual basis and the 2019/20 entry fees have not yet been set.

-As a guide, our fees in 2016 were:
+As a guide, our fees in 2018 were: